About the course

 Within our Department of Language and Linguistics, we offer supervision for PhD and MPhil.
 Comprising 24 academic staff, we offer teaching and research supervision in: language acquisition, language learning and language teaching; culture and communication; psycholinguistics; language disorders; sociolinguistics; and theoretical and descriptive linguistics.

-Our applicants should have an Upper Second Class Honours degree, or equivalent, in French, German, Italian, Portuguese or Spanish (for native speakers of English), or a good first degree with Upper Second Class Honours level performance in English (CEFR Level 2) (for native speakers of French, German, Italian, Portuguese or Spanish).
+Our applicants should have an Upper Second Class Honours degree, or equivalent, in French, German, Italian, Portuguese or Spanish.

-If English is not your first language, then we require IELTS 6.5 with 6 in writing or TOEFL iBT88.
+We also require IELTS 6.5 with 6 in writing or TOEFL iBT88 for non-native English speakers.